Frequently Asked Questions

 Families and support persons can play an important role in a client's recovery journey.
 Families are welcome to contact us at 614.896.8222 to schedule individual consultations with a professional counselor.
 In addition, all family members are encouraged to attend free support groups at The Center the first and third Tuesday evening of each month from 6:30 pm to 8:00 pm.

-We also offer an annual workshop in the fall for family/supports that provides information about eating disorders and an opportunity to get specific questions answered.
+We also offer educational opportunities throughout the year, including webinars.
 See Education for more information.
 We are also continually adding videos on a variety of topics that may be helpful for families/supports.